Essential Sewing Kit

 One last thing

-There are a lot more goodies you can have in your kits, don’t be fooled by gimmicky tools, do your research before purchasing!
+You can have many more goodies in your kits, don’t be fooled by gimmicky tools, anddo your research before purchasing!
 I have spent some real money on things that didn’t help me do my work, but they were shiny and cute.

 What is your favorite sewing tool?